1. Home

 WhatsApp

-The Hall of Fame, established in 2008 and overseen by a committee chaired by club legend John Richards, made a rare unanimous decision to honour Jota ahead of schedule—a testament to his impact both on and off the pitch.
+Jota was honoured in the Hall of Fame in 2008, but after a rare unanimous vote of its committee (with club legend John Richards as chairman) made the decision to induct Jota early in an illustrious career that went way beyond football pride.
 Richards described the moment as one filled with “sadness and disbelief,” acknowledging Jota’s “wonderful” contributions during Wolves’ 2017–18 promotion and early Premier League years.

 Club director Matt Wild supported the move, emphasising Jota's humility and kindness, reinforcing that he “will be sorely missed by all of us”.
 Between 2017 and 2020, Jota scored 44 goals in 131 appearances, playing a key role in Wolves’ ascent and Europa League qualification.